First Look: Specialized's New 2FO Roost Flat and Clip Shoes - Pinkbike

 Mike Kazimer will also be putting a pair of the 2FO Roost Flat shoes to the test in the coming months.
 His initial thoughts are as follows:

-My first impressions are positive - there's plenty of grip to keep the shoes in place on the pedals, even on extra-rough trails, and it's a noticeable improvement over the 2FO 1.0 shoes that these replace.
+My first impressions are positive - there's plenty of grip, even on extra-rough trails, and it's a noticeable improvement over the 2FO 1.0 shoes that these replace.
 I'm not totally sold on the use of suede, but we'll see how that holds up over the next couple months of muddy riding.
 Overall, these look to be a great addition to Specialized's lineup.
 Fingers crossed there's a mid-top version with a velcro strap over the laces in the works...— Mike Kazimer

 Post a Comment